'Guardian Angel' describes pitched battle with New York looters: 'We don't surrender or retreat'

 Since 1979, when crime was at its pinnacle across New York City, Curtis Sliwa, 66, has led a group of volunteers known as the "Guardian Angels" in signature red jackets who roam lawless pockets and aid those in need.

-But Tuesday night, amid the ongoing unrest gripping much of the nation following the death of George Floyd in Minneapolis, was one of the most chaotic and confronting scenes he said he has ever encountered.
+But Tuesday night, amid the ongoing unrest gripping much of the nation following the death of George Floyd in Minneapolis, was one of the most chaotic and confronting scenes he has ever encountered, he said.

 "Throughout the coronavirus pandemic, we have mostly been in Chinatown to stop any hate crimes against Asians," Sliwa told Fox News.
-"But on Tuesday night, we were in Soho working our way down Broadway when we heard about looters trying to get into a Footlocker, and we immediately ran to that location."
+"But on Tuesday night, we were in SoHo working our way down Broadway when we heard about looters trying to get into a Footlocker, and we immediately ran to that location."

 That was around 8 p.m., he continued, and his team of six managed to force the young men to drop their loot, although they vowed to return.
 Around two hours later, the cluster donning all black clothing and backpacks had gone from just a few to about 100.